-Standard Orange, Osceola and Seminole LCB Language Advance Reservations Requirements Reservations for all sponsors (except TD) are taken up to 7- day in advance.
-Trip requests under the TD program are taken one day prior to service.
-Air Conditioning/ Heating All vehicles must have working air conditioning and heating to be used for transporting passengers within the coordinated system.
+Standard Orange, Osceola and Seminole LCB Language Advance Reservations for all sponsors (except TD) are taken up to 7- Reservations day in advance.
+Trip requests under the TD program are Requirements taken one day prior to service.
+Air All vehicles must have working air conditioning and Conditioning/ heating to be used for transporting passengers within the Heating coordinated system.
 No vehicles are allowed to provide service without a functioning air conditioner and heater.
 If air conditioning or heating is not functioning properly, the operator is responsible for the repair prior to the transport of passengers.
 Vehicles will be pulled from service until deficiencies are corrected.
-Billing Requirements ACCESS LYNX carrier payments are made according to guidelines promulgated in Section 21.20 of the Transportation Disadvantaged Trust Fund (TDTF) Grant.
-(Section 287.0585, Florida Statutes) Contract Monitoring ACCESS LYNX performs annual evaluations and contract monitoring of the contracted operators.
+Billing ACCESS LYNX carrier payments are made according to Requirements guidelines promulgated in Section 21.20 of the Transportation Disadvantaged Trust Fund (TDTF) Grant.
+(Section 287.0585, Florida Statutes) Contract ACCESS LYNX performs annual evaluations and contract Monitoring monitoring of the contracted operators.
 The monitoring accomplishes reviews of System Safety Program Plan compliance, driver qualifications and certification, and maintenance of vehicles and equipment.
 Primary contractors with LYNX are required to perform the same monitoring for any sub-contractors.
 At the time of the monitoring of the primary contractor, LYNX staff will verify sub-contractor monitoring reports.
-Driver Criminal Background Screening All drivers in the Coordinated System must have a favorable Florida Department of Law Enforcement (FDLE) background check.
-Driver Identification All drivers within the ACCESS LYNX system are trained in defensive driving and passenger assistance, tested,
+Driver Criminal All drivers in the Coordinated System must have a favorable Background Florida Department of Law Enforcement (FDLE) background Screening check.
+Driver All drivers within the ACCESS LYNX system are trained in Identification defensive driving and passenger assistance, tested,

 Standard Orange, Osceola and Seminole LCB Language certified and, upon completion, is provided with photo identification.
 Drug and LYNX, as the CTC, has an existing Drug and Alcohol Policy, Alcohol Policy which complies with DOT regulations.
 All contractors must comply with these regulations.
 Out of Service ACCESS LYNX does not provide transportation services Area Trips outside of our three county service area.
 Passenger All drivers in the ACCESS LYNX system are required to be Assistance certified in Passenger Assistance Training.
 At a minimum, drivers are required to open the vehicle door, fasten passenger seat belts, secure wheelchairs, and close the door when necessary.
 Service is door-to-door (with the exception of stretcher customers).
-Drivers will not go beyond the first floor of residential buildings; customers are expected to be waiting on the first floor.
+Drivers will not go beyond the first floor of residential Drivers will not go beyond the first floor of residential buildings; customers are expected to be waiting on the first floor.
 Drivers will assist customers to first floor lobby of their appointments.
 If a client needs assistance beyond that point, they will need an escort to travel with them.
-Drivers will not go within buildings to retrieve customers.
+Drivers will not go within buildings to retrieve customers. viii flot go viit iii bailailigs to retile ve easterners.
 Drivers cannot assist a wheelchair customer down more than one step, nor pull a wheelchair through grass or sand.
 Passengers may be transported with portable oxygen, as long as driver assistance is not required in administering the oxygen and the container is no bigger than two liters.
 Passenger Personal belongings are the sole responsibility of the Property passenger.
 Only those items that passengers can personally carry (usually up to three bags) will be transported at the risk of the passenger.
 Drivers are not responsible for, nor are they expected to load and unload, belongings of passengers they transport.